You might think that home daycare is babysitting, but there are so many more benefits of home daycare than people ever realize!

 I hear people say all the time, I would never put my child in a home daycare.
 But I know many providers that are doing their very best to provide a loving nurturing environment that rivals most other kinds of childcare.

-Home daycare provides a comfortable homey family environment.
+Home daycare provides offer a comfortable homey family environment.
 Care is provided in our homes and it’s made to feel safe, comforting, and loving.
-There are soft surfaces and comfortable places to play and feel like part of the family.
+There are soft surfaces and comfortable places to play and feel like part of a family.

 Quality childcare providers are much more than babysitters.
 They are entrepreneurs running their own businesses with pride.
-They invest in their business and care about the outcomes for the children who are a part of it.
+They invest in their business, education, and care about the outcomes for the children who are a part of it.

 In home daycare, you have the benefit of having the same person with your child from open to close.
 Not a rotating group of adults that work 8 hour or 4-hour shifts.
 This gives continuity of care that is unlike any other environment.